-Bargaining is a simple form of distributive negotiation process which is both competitive and positional.
-Bargaining doesn’t seek to create value, but instead focusses on negotiators claiming value.
+What is bargaining?
+Bargaining is a simple form of the distributive negotiation process that is both competitive and positional.
+Meaning bargaining doesn’t seek to create value but instead focuses on negotiators claiming value.

 Most negotiation training seminars will start by teaching the essentials of bargaining, which includes at a minimum:

 - Understanding that your and the other negotiator’s opening offers are the most powerful predictors of where you’ll finish up.
 So be ambitious enough and be prepared to justify your opening offer.

 - Negotiation anchoring: whichever negotiator is more successful in anchoring their opening offer will enjoy more of the bargained value.